 In true Italian fashion, Del Posto has a Primi and Secondi menu selection.
-In my trips to Italy, I have found that restaurants list their pasta and risotto dishes as the “Primi” or first course, which is a small (but not tiny, by any means) serving of a pasta dish.
-The main course, or “Secondi” is generally a more substantial meat, poultry, or fish selection.
+In my trips to Italy, I’ve found that restaurants list pasta and risotto dishes as the “Primi” or first course.
+These are generally small (but not tiny, by any means) servings of pasta.
+The main course, or “Secondi” is a more substantial meat, poultry, or fish selection.
 This is reflected in both the serving size and the cost.
-Personally, I’m full by the time I finish a pasta dish of any size, and so that generally becomes my main course.
-For those curious folk, we did see plenty of “Secondi” plates coming out to the other tables, and they were not small, in any sense of the word.
+Personally, I’m full by the time I finish a pasta dish of any size.
+I’m very much the type to order pasta as my main course.
+For the curious, we did see plenty of “Secondi” plates coming out of the kitchen, and they were quite substantial.
 If I ever have the good fortune of returning to Del Posto, I full intend to try the duck.

 We had no room for the second course… but we did save room for dessert!
 Reg selected a Chocolate Ricotta Tortino with Toasted Sicilian Pistachios and Extra Virgin Olive Oil Gelato.
 Having tasted Olive Oil gelato at Batali’s Otto restaurant, I knew this was a good choice.
 There were so many incredibly amazing options on this menu, but as soon as I saw the word “Tartufo,” I knew what I was getting.
 I’m a sucker for tartufo.
 I went with the Tartufo al Caffe with Dark Chocolate, Sant’Eustachio Coffee, and Candied Lemon.